2600hz/kazoo/applications/crossbar/doc/voicemail.md

 > POST /v2/accounts/{ACCOUNT_ID}/vmboxes/{VMBOX_ID}/messages/{MSG_ID}

-**Note:** If you didn't move voicemail messages to the new format already, messages that are in old format will be moved to the new MODB format, which will cause their message id(media id) to change to the new format.
+**Note:** If you didn't move voicemail messages to the new format already, messages that are in old format will be moved to the new MODB format, which will cause their message id to change to the new format.

 ```shell
 curl curl -v -X POST \